The Chairs are the heads of a committee and each committee will have two Chairs.

 Once committees have ended, Chairs are expected to inform the Secretariat which delegates will be presented with awards.
 More information on this can be found in the Delegates' Preparation section.

 Some Chairs will be given the opportunity to chair during the General Assembly if they wish.
 All Chairs will need to give a short speech and present their committee's awards during the Closing Ceremony.

 Chairs are imperative to the smooth running of the committees and to ensuring the full participation and enjoyment of the delegates attending the conference.

-The Chairs of the Committees are:
+The Chairs of the Committees for 2020 are:

 Sochum: Maria Eza, Colegio Ayalde Spain and Amy Sturmer, Bishop Thomas Grant UK

 Disec: Blanca Bareño, Colegio Ayalde Spain and Benjamin Orford Thompson, Kings College Spain

 Ecosoc: Judith Gonzalez, Colegio Ayalde Spain and Christina Fast, Gymnasium Schwertstrasse Germany

 Environment: Maria Barcala, Colegio Ayalde Spain and Jan Kos, Novy Porg Czeck Republic

 SpecSDGs: Pablo Castaño, St. George’s School Spain and Maria Fernandez, Colegio Ayalde Spain